GeoDS/COVID-TSDPD/README.md

 for the TSDPD model

-jplv7: file for functions used in the econometric toolbox for matlab, which includes the function to generate Bayesian 95% confidence interval (written by James P. LeSage)
+jplv7: files for functions used in the econometric toolbox for matlab, which includes the function to generate Bayesian 95% confidence interval (written by James P. LeSage)